shubhamkale119/aws-cloud-interview-questions/README.md

 - Memory optimize: This instance is designed for when you require high memory usage
 - Storage optimize: It is used when we require the high storage capacity

-# what is Ec2 user data
+# What is Ec2 user data
 - The commands Start when ec2 instnce get launch
 - This is basically script which run when ec2 instance get launch
 - Bootstraping means launching commands when ec2 instance get launch